deepmodeling/deepmd-kit/doc/model/train-se-atten.md

 Practical evidence demonstrates that `"se_atten_v2"` offers better and more stable performance compared to `"se_atten"`.

+Notice: Model compression for the `se_atten_v2` descriptor is exclusively designed for models with the training parameter `attn_layer` set to 0.

 ### Fitting `"ener"`

 DPA-1 only supports `"ener"` fitting type, and you can refer [here](train-energy.md) for detailed information.